List of architects: Mythological/fictional architects

-In television, Mike Brady, father of The Brady Bunch, is an architect; as is Wilbur Post, owner of Mister Ed; Ted Mosby, from How I Met Your Mother; and David Vincent from The Invaders.
+In television, Mike Brady, father of The Brady Bunch, is an architect; as is Wilbur Post, owner of Mister Ed; Ted Mosby, from How I Met Your Mother, Marshall Darling from Clarissa Explains It All; and David Vincent from The Invaders.
 Adam Cartwright of Bonanza was an architectural engineer with a university education who designed the sprawling familial ranch-house on the Ponderosa Ranch.
 The character George Costanza pretends to be an architect named "Art Vandelay" in Seinfeld.
 Architect Halvard Solness is the protagonist of Henrick Ibsen's 1892 play The Master Builder.